slatedocs/slate/source/index.md

 curl "api_endpoint_here?key=(PROJECT_KEY|USER_KEY)"
 ```

-> Make sure to replace `(PROJECT_KEY|USER_KEY)` with your API key.

 Airbrake uses API keys to allow access to the API.
-There are 2 flavors of the keys:
+There are 2 kinds of keys:

-- Project API key (`PROJECT_KEY`) that is used to submit errors and create deploys.
+- Project API key (`PROJECT_KEY`) that is used to submit errors and create track deploys.
+This key is what you configure the notifier agent in your app to use.
-- User API key (`USER_KEY`) that is used to get access to the project data.
+- User API key (`USER_KEY`) that is used to get access to the project data through our APIs.
+Each user of a Project has her own key.

-Airbrake expects the API key to be included in all API requests to the server in a query string that looks like the following:
+Airbrake expects the API key to be included in all API requests to our servers in a query string that looks like the following:

 `?key=(PROJECT_KEY|USER_KEY)`